Lead Opinion

 Analysis

 The issue presented before this court is whether a conviction for “possession with intent to deliver” criminalizes conduct beyond that which is subject to sentencing enhancement as a “controlled substance offense.”
-Ford relies on two cases which he contends demonstrate that his prior offense—possession of intent to deliver—criminalizes conduct not subject to this enhancement.
+Ford relies on two cases which he contends demonstrate that his prior offense — possession of intent to deliver — criminalizes conduct not subject to this enhancement.
 In two closely analogous decisions, this court held similar convictions to be broader than a nearly identical USSG definition of another offense subject to sentencing enhancement.

 Neither of the above cases controls the outcome of this appeal.

-chase of drugs for purpose of sale.
-Because it was impossible to determine under which prong Palacios-Quinonez was convicted, the court had to determine whether a “purchase for purposе of sale” also fell within the definition of a drug trafficking offense.
+In Palacios-Quinonez, the defendant had previously been convicted under a California statute that prohibited both possession of drugs for sale (which was conceded to be a drug trafficking offense) and purchase of drugs for purpose of sale.
+Because it was impossible to determine under which prong Palacios-Quinonez was convicted, the court had to determine whether a “purchase for purpose of sale” also fеll within the definition of a drug trafficking offense.
 In Palacios-Quinonez, this court noted one major difference between a conviction for an “offer to sell” controlled substances and a conviction for a “purchase for sale” of a controlled substance.
 One may “offer to sell” drugs without possessing those drugs.
 One who “purchases for sale” however has either actual or constructive possession of the controlled substance.
 We concluded that the offense of “purchase for sale” was equivalent to the controlled substance “possession with intent to distribute.”

-For purposes of qualifying as a сontrolled substance offense, Ford‘s conduct is indistinguishable from Palacios’ conduct.
+For purposes of qualifying as a controlled substаnce offense, Ford’s conduct is indistinguishable from Palacios’ conduct.
 Ford possessed drugs with intent to deliver or pass them on to another.
 Palacios purchased drugs (and thereby actually or constructively possessed them) and intended to sell them to another.
 The conduct in both instances is equivalent to the drug trafficking offense, possession of a controlled substance with intent to distribute.

-Accordingly, the district court did not err in enhancing Ford‘s sentence pursuant to
+Accordingly, the district court did not err in enhancing Ford’s sentence pursuant to USSG § 2K2.1(a)(4)(A).

 AFFIRMED.

-DENNIS, Circuit Judge, dissenting from grant of panel rehearing.
+dissenting from grant of panel rehearing.

 Very weighty considerations underlie the principle that courts should not lightly overrule past decisions.
 Among these are the desirability that the law furnish a clear guide for the conduct of individuals, to enable them to plan their affairs with assurance against untoward surprise; the importance of furthering fair and expeditious adjudication by eliminating the need to relitigate every relevant proposition in every case; and the necessity of maintaining public faith in the judiciary as a source of impersonal and reasoned judgments.
 The reasons for rejecting any established rule must always be weighed against these factors.

 Moragne v.
-States Marine Lines, Inc., 398 U.S. 375, 403 (1970).
+States Marine Lines, Inc.,

 These weighty considerations are acutely important on a seventeen-member court sitting in panels of three.
 Because the majority disregards these considerations and the additional needs underlying our own circuit rules requiring adherence to precedent, I must respectfully dissent.

-I. Logic not sophistry supports Ford‘s position and the original panel opinion
+1. Logic not sophistry supports Ford’s position and the original panel opinion

 Therefore, under Gonzales, a Texas “delivery” offense is broader than the controlled substance offense of “distribution” that triggers a federal sentence enhancement.